 Claremont Financial Group Investment Strategy

 Investment advisors with Claremont Financial Group offer asset allocation models through third-party providers like Pacific Financial Group.
-Claremont Financial Group analyzes their clients’ needs, financial profiles and risk appetites in order to recommend appropriate models.
+Claremont Financial Group analyzes its clients’ needs, financial profiles and risk appetites in order to recommend appropriate models.
 The firm then builds portfolios based on these models and continuously manages them.
 It makes adjustments as it sees necessary, based on market conditions and the client’s changing financial profile.

 The firm typically invests in mutual funds, ETFs, bonds and variable annuity sub accounts.
 Claremont Financial Group may employ various portfolio management strategies, including strategic asset allocation, tactical asset allocation, long-term holding, as well as keeping cash as a strategic asset.